Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 [^goatee]: And maybe a goatee, because everyone knows [goatee bearers are evil](https://tvtropes.org/pmwiki/pmwiki.php/Main/BeardOfEvil).

 [^agents]: Tichondrius says that his "agents" told him the orcs landed in Kalimdor.
 Who these agents are and how they learned this is never explained.

+[^reforged]: While also making them noticeably harder all across the board, out of the developer's unsolicited belief that the players wanted more challenge or something.